Knotx/knotx/README.md

 # Roadmap

-- Extend ‘templateDebug’ mode
+- Extend ‘templateDebug’ mode,
-- Extend service exception handling
+- Extend service exception handling (template should provide information how to behave when service is not available or service return error)
-- Grouped service invocations
+- Remote template repository support (for remote repositories like Apache, Redis, AEM Dispatcher)
+- Support for POST requests to services (forms)
+- Authentication and authorization solution based on JWT Tokens